gmacario/doc/source/maintain_axemas.rst

     ./update_release

-If you want to release new version remember to commit, tag version and push everything
+If you want to release new version remember to commit, tag version and push everything.

 Android AXEMAS library